Pengchengzhi/Arduino_cameraVC0706/README.md

 Use a USB to serial port converter, connect `camera Tx` to `converter Rx`, `camera Rx` to `converter Tx`.

-And chose your serial port, then
+And chose the correct serial port, then

 `“Open” ---> Fbuf Ctrl ---> Stop CFbuf ---> Sel File ----> Read`